MathisWellmann/lfest-rs/README.md

 For simplicity's sake (and performance) the exchange does not use an order book, nor does it account for slippage of `MarkerOrder`.
 It is advised to use `LimitOrder` most of the time which supports partial executions.
 The exchange can be configured using `Config` and `ContractSpecification`.

+:radioactive: This is a personal project, use a your own risk. :bangbang:

 ### Features:
 - :currency_exchange: Fixed point arithmetic using [`const-decimal`](https://github.com/OliverNChalk/const-decimal) crate, for super fast and precise numeric calculations.